-28 Are there restrictions on the exchange of information between a supplier and its distribution partners about the customers and end-users of their products?
+29 Are there restrictions on the exchange of information between a supplier and its distribution partners about the customers and end-users of their products?
 Who owns such information and what data protection or privacy regulations are applicable?

-Under Japanese law, companies collecting personal information regarding individual customers must generally describe, as specifically as possible, the purposes of their use of personal information to be collected from them; and they cannot exceed the scope of such purposes of use or transfer the personal information to any third party without the prior consent of the relevant individual customers, except in certain prescribed circumstances.
+Companies collecting personal information regarding individual customers must generally describe, as specifically as possible, the purposes of their use of personal information to be collected from them; and they cannot exceed the scope of such purposes of use or transfer the personal information to any third party without the prior consent of the relevant individual customers, except in certain prescribed circumstances.
+Particularly in the case where a Japanese company intends to transfer such personal information to a third party located in a country other than Japan, prescribed circumstances available as exceptions to the general rule (requiring the prior consent of the relevant individual customers) are more limited than in the case where such a third party transferee is located in Japan.
+In addition, when a Japanese company discloses such personal information to, or receives it from, a third party, whether located in Japan or in a country other than Japan, the Japanese company must generally (i) make a record of certain items designated by statute (eg, the name of the third party) that are relevant to such disclosure or receipt of the personal information and (ii) keep such record for a prescribed period of one to three years, depending upon the type of record, except in certain prescribed circumstances.
 Within those constraints, and subject to any specifically regulated areas (and further subject to any applicable regulations of a foreign country), the distribution partner may generally exchange its customer information with the supplier.

-Parties should clearly define in their distribution contract who will own the customer information that will be collected, who will have Nishimura & Asahi JAPAN access to it, and the applicable confidentiality obligations to be respectively owed by them.
+Parties should clearly define in their distribution contract who will own the customer information that will be collected, who will have access to it, and the applicable confidentiality obligations to be respectively owed by them.
 In the absence of such a definition, customer information is likely to belong to the party that collected it; and any transfer thereof by that party to the other party will be subject to applicable data protection or privacy regulations.

-29 May a supplier approve or reject the individuals who manage the distribution partner's business, or terminate the relationship if not satisfied with the management?
+30 May a supplier approve or reject the individuals who manage the distribution partner's business, or terminate the relationship if not satisfied with the management?